Listen to HAAi team up with Jon Hopkins on new single 'Baby, We're Ascending'

 HAAi has shared the title track from her forthcoming debut album – listen to the Jon Hopkins-featuring ‘Baby, We’re Ascending’ below.

-The singer, producer and – aka Teneil Throssell – will release her first studio effort on May 27 via Mute (pre-order here).
+The singer, producer and DJ – aka Teneil Throssell – will release her first studio effort on May 27 via Mute (pre-order here).
 She’s already dropped the songs ‘Purple Jelly Disc’ (feat.
 Obi Franky) and ‘Bodies Of Water’.

 Speaking of her trance-y new team-up with Hopkins, HAAi explained: “This is a track I made with one of my dearest friends Jon Hopkins.
 I’d been working on this particular track alone for a while and got stuck with it – I posted a clip on my Instagram one morning and Jon messaged me asking what it was and could we work on it together.”